Historic canal in Germany lined with fall trees and colorful leaves on a calm evening

 Europe Northern Europe Cruise

-Cruise aboard an adventure-ready expedition ship 132-guest Greg Mortimer.
+Cruise aboard 154-guest Douglas Mawson.
 This ship features state-of-the-art design and technology, plus excursion-minded preparation rooms and multiple boarding platforms for efficient embarkation and disembarkation.
+Mawson also features a selection of dedicated single cabins.

 Read on for details about this trip, or learn more about AdventureSmith’s Northern Europe cruises.